Most recently updated on 2018-06-23

 This site began in the fall of 2008, when we got our third Great Dane, Danforth.
 But I slowly updated the site with some pictures of our 3 Great Danes.
 For reference, the two black danes are Deco and Kitty, whom we got in December, 2005.
 Deco is the shorter one, who's a little more grey in the face.
 Kitty is the taller, prettier one.
 The little guy, the fawn, his name is Danforth.
 Our first three have come from Great Dane Rescue, Inc. Polka, who was part of the 3greatdane pack from March to October of 2013, came from Toronto Animal Services.
 Guinness, who joined us in February, 2014, also came from GDRI.
-Monty is a foster from GDRI.
+Monty is a permanent foster from GDRI, who joined us in March of 2015.

 March 26, 2016: This was originally going to be minor update, several times over this last year, with some additional photos in the Monty section.
 But it's been a year since we began this foster journey, so it felt like a reasonable time to give a bigger update.